-NOTE: Tri-Step binding began retail sales in 2001-2002, and defects became obvious.
+Dynafit Tri-Step binding began retail sales in 2001-2002, and defects became obvious.
 Most importantly, the binding would inadvertently release due to the boot toe pressing on the toe exit mechanism.
 After various “in-line” fixes detailed below, on March 19, 2003, Dynafit announced that they were bagging the inherently defective Tri-Step ski binding.
 The binding would be discontinued and replaced with the “Comfort,” which had toe mechanism similar to the tried and true TLT (see general Dynafit FAQ for TLT info), combined with a re-badged Tri-Step heel.
-In terms of history, the subsequent Dynafit Comfort binding was a landmark in the development of tech bindings.
+In terms of history, the subsequent and excellent Dynafit Comfort binding was a landmark in the development of tech bindings.
 Sometimes it takes a few tries to get things right — evolution of Tri-Step to Comfort binding, then on to later Dynafit grabbers such as Vertical and Radical is a case in point.
-(See bottom of this article for archive press release about the discontinuation of the Tri-Step.)

 What are the changes for the Tri-Step Binding, winter 2002/2003?

 In October 2002 I received a 02/03 Tri-Step binding on a demo board, and subsequently received several other pairs of bindings for evaluation, mounted them on skis, and tested them for several months.
 I also receive dozens of emails about people’s experiences with both the TLT and Tri-Step, and incorporate those emails into these FAQs.
 While I can’t name all those individuals, I thank them.

 Dynafit Tri-Step binding changes for winter 2002/2003

 – Yellow indicator graphic shows when the binding toepiece tab is locked in tour mode.